Recipes.net Recipes.net logo

 Step 3: Wash and Peel

 Thoroughly wash the potatoes under running water to remove any dirt or debris.
+Use a vegetable brush if necessary to scrub away stubborn dirt.
 If desired, you can peel the potatoes using a vegetable peeler.
-However, leaving the skin on adds extra texture and nutrients to your dish.
+However, leaving the skin on adds extra texture and nutrients, such as fiber, to your dish.

 Step 4: Cut off the Ends